Don’t end up strapped with expensive repair costs in the event your typically reliable Honda breaks down.

 - Concierge services through HondaLink

-Honda Care service plans are available in various terms ranging from 5 years/60,000 miles to 8 years/120,000 miles.
+A Honda Care service plan term runs up to 8 years/120,000 miles.
 You will need to contact Honda to receive a customized quote based on your vehicle’s model, year, and mileage.
 You can either roll your Honda extended warranty into the car loan or take advantage of Honda’s available payment plans.

 Honda also offers maintenance service contracts called Honda Care Sentinel plans.
 These contracts cover services such as routine oil changes and road hazard tire protection.
 If you own multiple Honda vehicles, you may be interested in the Honda Care Family Plan, which spreads benefits like roadside assistance and rental car reimbursement to up to five Honda or Acura vehicles.